Getting Started with Calibre

 Step 1: Add your Sites to Calibre

-To add a Site, choose from 17 global test locations, add a name, provide a URL to be tested, set a testing schedule and assign it to a Team.
-Calibre allows you to check unlimited sites and pages, without any extra cost.
+To add a Site, choose one of 17 global test locations, add a name, provide a URL to be tested, set a testing schedule and assign it to a Team.
+Calibre allows you to monitor unlimited sites and pages, without any extra cost.

-After creating the Site, you can configure its settings: where it’s tested from, how often, under which Test Profiles, add additional pages and more.
+After creating the Site, you can configure Test Profiles, add Pages to test, connect to Slack, GitHub and more.

 Adding a new Site to track in Calibre

-The initial test runs six consecutive Snapshots to provide the most reliable results.
+The initial synthetic test runs three consecutive Snapshots to provide the most reliable results.
 We will email you when results are ready.
+After adding a Site, you can check the real user data in the CrUX Dashboard immediately.

 Step 2: Configure test environments